lukereding/nonstandard_deviations/_posts/2017-09-21-explor_vis.md

 - Writing functions to automate tasks you should perform more regularly makes those tasks easier to do, and thus increases the likelihood that you'll actually do the task
 - Creating plots with `ggplot2` works pretty seamlessly in functions
-- Using functions from other `tidyverse` packages that use tidyeval can be a little tricky, but with a little practice they can be naturalincorporated into functions and used for programming
+- Using functions from other `tidyverse` packages that use tidyeval can be a little tricky, but with a little practice they can be naturally incorporated into functions and used for programming